Progressive Union (Brazil)

 The Progressive Union Federation (Federação União Progressista, UPB) is an electoral and parliamentary group formed by Brazil Union and Progressistas.
-A registration request is pending at the Superior Electoral Court.

 The federation brings together two parties that trace their lineages to the National Renewal Alliance (ARENA), a party that supported the Brazilian military dictatorship, and its successor, the Democratic Social Party (PDS).

 In March 2025, with a sum of both parties, the federation had 2,410,352 registered members.
 The size of the federation's creation led to it being called a "superfederation", as it will have the largest benches in both houses of the National Congress, the largest number of affiliated mayors and governors, and largest share of party subsidies.

 History

 In March 2025, political parties Brazil Union and Progressistas, presided by Antônio Rueda and Ciro Nogueira, respectively, began negotiations to form a federation.
 On 18 March, a deliberation by both parties approved further negotiations.

 On 28 April, Brazil Union and Progressistas announced the founding of Progressive Union in a ceremony held at the Noble Hall of the Chamber of Deputies, which would be held on 29 April.

 Both parties agreed that the presidency should be shared between Rueda and Nogueira until December 2025, when a sole leader will be elected.